jackyzha0/quartz/content/notes/02-concepts-and-roles.md

 - controls: encyption, access control, perimeter defense
 - general controls: secure systems development, and incident response

+## Integrity
+- data integrity: should not be corruped, tampered, altered with etc in an unauthorised manner
+- system inegrity: accuracy and completeness
+- threats: data and system corruption, loss of accountability
+- controls:
+	- hashing, cryptographic integrity check and encryption
+	- authentiation, access control
+	- digital signing
+	- config management and change control
+- general controls: Secure Systems Development and Incident Response

+## Availability
+- information should be accessible and usable upon demand by an authorised entity
+- main threat: DoS
+- controls:
+	- redundancy of resources
+	- load balancing
+	- software and data backups
+- general controls: Secure Systems Development and Incident Response

+## Additionally properties
+- accuracy - free from mistakes and erors
+- authenticity - genuine or original
+- utility - serve a purpose (e.g., census data)
+- possession - ownership or control (importat for privacy)

 # Privacy and Actions
+## GDPR
+- To protect specific aspects of information that may be related to natural persons (personal information)
+- Prevent unauthorized collection and storage of personal information
+- Make sure your personal information is correct
+- Ensure transparency and access for data subjects
+- Provide adequate information security (C.I.A) around personal information
+- Define clear responsibilities around personal information
+- GDPR became EU law on 25 May 2018 (General Data Protection Regulation)

 # Shared responsibility